-A37.
+A38.
 Checklist before you send the application material:

 - ✓ Form A check that all fields are completed. - ✓ Form A must be signed by the project manager individual company projects must be signed by the financial controller. - ✓ Form B the budget form must be completed for each participant and for each activity type (research, development, demonstration and network), to be applied for.
 Each applicant may have up to 3 budget forms, if he or she applies for funding for a research project that includes development and demonstration.
 In Form B a Gantt Chart, a list of milestones and a list of deliverables must also be completed. - ✓ Form C fill in a participant form for each participant, including the main applicant/project manager.
-The Form must be signed by the company's financial controller.

-- ✓ Form D additional form for business plans if a project has more than one business plan.
-The first business plan must appear from the main application form A. - ✓ Form E must be completed separately as a supplement to Form A, and relevant CVs must be incorporated. - ✓ Form G Business Model Canvas must be completed for each business plan. - ✓ CVs for all relevant project key staff (indicated in A19) must be attached as enclosures. - ✓ Applications must be submitted via e-mail to the GUDP- secretariat at gudp@lbst.dk Indicate the project title in the subject field.
-Be aware that e-mails exceeding 25 MB cannot be received.
+The Form must be signed by the company's financial controller. - ✓ Form D additional form for business plans if a project has more than one business plan.
+The first business plan must appear from the main application form A. - ✓ Form E must be completed separately as a supplement to Form A, and relevant CVs must be incorporated.

+- ✓ Form G Business Model Canvas can optionally be completed in connection the business plans but is not mandatory. - ✓ CVs for all relevant project key staff (indicated in A19.1) must be attached as enclosures. - ✓ Applications must be submitted via e-mail to the GUDP- secretariat at gudp@lbst.dk - $\checkmark$ Indicate the project title in the subject field.

-All relevant application forms, CVs and enclosures must be in a single Pdf-file, except for Form B and Form E (which also includes CVs of the participants that take part in the research part), which must be attached as separate files (1 Excel spreadsheet and 1 Pdf-file).
+All relevant application forms, CVs and enclosures must be in a single Pdf-file, except for Form B, Form G (not mandatory) and Form E (which also includes CVs of the participants that take part in the research part), which must be attached as separate files (1 Excel spreadsheet and 1 Pdf-file).
 The total Pdf-file should be submitted in a non-scanned version without signatures as well as a scanned version with all signatures.
 Therefore, please attach the following:

-- √ Pdf-file (non-scanned version)
+- ✓ Pdf-file (non-scanned version)

 - ✓ Pdf-file (must include all signatures)

 - ✓ Excel spreadsheet (not scanned) with budget form, Gantt chart and milestones and deliverables (Form B)

-- √ Form E including research-relevant CVs
+- ✓ Form E including research-relevant CVs

+- ✓ Word-file (not scanned) with Business Model Canvas (Form G), if completed